Fremen1990/smart-home/README.md

 ### - Temperature sensor

 ### ToDo List:
-- [ ] Main screen should include list of devices plugged into the system with basic info: type, name, state of connection.
+- [x] Main screen should include list of devices plugged into the system with basic info: type, name, state of connection.
-- [ ] After click on the element (specific device) there should pop out window with visualization of device state
+- [x] After click on the element (specific device) there should pop out window with visualization of device state
-- [ ] Window should support dragging with interact.js library
+- [x] Window should support dragging with interact.js library -> React RnD
-- [ ] Window should not block chose of another device
+- [x] Window should not block chose of another device
-- [ ] If we change the device, the window should stay, but the data should be replaced for new device
+- [x] If we change the device, the window should stay, but the data should be replaced for new device
-- [ ] After closing and new opening window should appear in the same place as last time
+- [x] After closing and new opening window should appear in the same place as last time
-- [ ] Devices state should be updated in-live,  with REST periodic queries or WebSocket protocol
+- [x] Devices state should be updated in-live,  with REST (every 500ms) periodic queries or WebSocket protocol
-- [ ] Write tests in Mocha, Simon and Chai
-- [ ] Create database in MongoDB

-Backend API:
+Backend API: JSON-Server

   ```
   GET /api/v1/devices => zwraca SmartDevice[];